PaystackHQ/nigerialogos/contributing.md

 |       company_name.svg
 ```

-Your folder and file name should be lowercase.
-If your company name has multiple words, separate them with an underscore.
+Your folder and file names should be lowercase.
+If your company name has multiple words, kindly separate them with an underscore.

 3. Finally, in **js/logos.json**, add a `JSON` entry for your company